 Female Pattern Baldness Hair Loss Diagnosis & Treatments at Simone Thomas Hair Loss Clinic in Bournemouth

 Female pattern baldness affects up to half of all women and is a surprisingly common problem!
 Here at Simone Thomas hair loss clinic in Westbourne we see hundreds of men, women and children every year experiencing hair loss, including pattern baldness.

 If you've noticed your hair is looking thinner, our expert team of trichologists can diagnose the causes of your hair loss and offer a range of treatment options.

 Book a consultation today by calling our Bournemouth Clinic on 01202 760003.
-Alternatively, complete the form at the bottom of the page and we’ll get in touch.
+Alternatively, please click the link below to request a call back and we will be in touch.